-UNSHAME Kentucky is a 12-month behavior change intervention aimed to reduce the addiction-related stigma held by Kentuckians across the state.
+UNSHAME Kentucky is a public health campaign aimed to reduce the addiction-related stigma held by Kentuckians across the state.
 It is run by Shatterproof – a national nonprofit committed to ending the addiction crisis in the United States – in partnership with the Kentucky Opioid Response Effort (KORE).
 The intervention has three main objectives:

 UNSHAME Kentucky is funded by the Department for Behavioral Health, Developmental, and Intellectual Disabilities' Kentucky Opioid Response Effort (KORE), a part of the Cabinet for Health and Family Services.
 KORE and Shatterproof are working together to better understand the opioid use disorder landscape across Kentucky and implement a stigma reduction campaign.
 This project is supported by KORE through the Substance Abuse and Mental Health Services Administration (SAMHSA) Grant TI-83-283.